starkblaze01/Tweets-as-an-Image/README.md

  - `lang` (Languages Supported by twitter, check [here](https://developer.twitter.com/en/docs/twitter-for-websites/supported-languages), Default: en)

  ### Note:
  - This project is using oembed response of the tweets, and the height of the any tweets are not fixed, as there can be media content too, so it is not returned in the response.
 Read more about it [here](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-statuses-oembed).
+Please set it according to your tweet, default value is 700px.
  - We are using [Puppeteer](https://github.com/puppeteer/puppeteer), a headless Chromium based browser to load the oembed response and take the screenshot of it.
  - The Deployement part on heroku is same as the above one, but you need to add `puppeteer buildpack` in the deployement.
 You can know more about that [here](https://github.com/jontewks/puppeteer-heroku-buildpack)